wp-plugins/my-youtube-playlist/readme.txt

 == Changelog ==

+= 1.1 =
+* Fullscreen support added.
+* Moved the loading javascript outside the containers for better loading order.
+* I've also added the embed-tags again even though it is not Xhtml-valid simply because that is what Google Reader uses to show flash, and to have the plugin working is more important than getting less warnings when validating.

 = 1.07 =
-If only one (1) YouTube id is added to the hook, like [myyoutubeplaylist LO3n67BQvh0] the playlist (containing the only clip) is not shown.
+* If only one (1) YouTube id is added to the hook, like [myyoutubeplaylist LO3n67BQvh0] the playlist (containing the only clip) is not shown.

 = 1.06 =
 * Changed row 21 in myYoutubePlaylist.css